CoryEvans2324/Hangman/README.md

 A word is selected randomly from the file `words.txt`.

 All states (images) of the hung man are in the folder `images`.

+# TODO

+I want to add a main menu to my program.

+    With this I can add in different categories:

+        Names
+        Food
+        Dinosaurs